venkataramanagovindu/DS/README.md

 g++ first-array.cpp

-this will generate a.out fil, an executable file for the above cpp file
+this will generate a.out file, an executable file for the above cpp file

 then use  ./a.out to see the out put